gofynd/fdk-client-python/documentation/application/PAYMENT.md

 | body | [AddBeneficiaryDetailsRequest](#AddBeneficiaryDetailsRequest) | yes | Request body |

-Adds beneficiary details for future transactions.
+Use this API to save the bank details for a returned or cancelled order to refund the amount.

 *Returned Response:*